sssheina/ITGirl-Project-JS/README.md

 <br>

 ## Brief overview video:
->For a brief explanation about PetMe, you can watch the following video.
+>For a brief explanation about GTD planner, you can watch the following video.

 https://user-images.githubusercontent.com/108290460/228015369-c30a9780-611e-4c52-a752-8be0bb71c322.mov